Gordan Grlić-Radman: Diplomatic career

-In 1992 and later, Grlić-Radman helped set up the diplomatic and consular missions of newly independent Croatia in Bern, Geneva and Zurich.
+In 1992 and later, Grlić-Radman helped set up the diplomatic and consular missions of newly independent Croatia in Bern, Geneva and Zürich.

 Grlić-Radman then served in the Croatian embassies to Bulgaria (1994–1996) and Hungary, headed by Zdenko Škrabalo (1996–1997).
 From 1997 to 2012, he worked with Mate Granić at the Croatian Foreign Ministry, among other things as Head of the Central European Department (2004–2009) and Secretary of the Danube Commission (2011–2014).
 From 2010 to 2012 he headed the Center for International Studies.

 In 2012, Grlić-Radman was appointed by Davor Ivo Stier as the Ambassador to Hungary.
 In October 2017, he was appointed as Ambassador to Germany.

 On 19 July 2019, Grlić-Radman was appointed to replace Marija Pejčinović Burić as Minister of Foreign and European Affairs in the Cabinet of Andrej Plenković.

+On 2 November 2023, Grlić-Radman greeted German foreign minister Annalena Baerbock with a kiss at an EU ministers' meeting in Berlin.
+He was subsequently criticised in Croatian media, with women's rights activist Rada Boric calling his behavior "highly inappropriate".
+Grlić-Radman said his actions were a "warm, human approach to a colleague" but acknowledged that it was probably "an awkward moment" and apologised "to whoever took it that way."

+On 24 February 2024, Grlić-Radman described Serbian President Aleksandar Vučić as a Russian “satellite” in the Balkans during an interview on N1, adding that Vucic must decide whether to side with Russia or the European Union “because it is impossible and uncomfortable sitting on two chairs at the same time.”
+Vučić denied the allegation, saying that Grlić-Radman "brutally interferes in the internal affairs of Serbia, but as usual he lies and insults the Serbian people and threatens its citizens.”
+The Serbian foreign ministry issued a note of protest saying that it expected Croatian officials to “refrain from statements that represent interference in the internal affairs of Serbia and will lead a policy of reconciliation and good-neighborly relations between the two states.”

 Personal life

 Grlić-Radman is married and father of three children.
 He is a practising Roman Catholic.
 He speaks German, English, Bulgarian, and Hungarian but not fluently.